 Adding a S-CAR Certificate Program

 Students may elect to complete a S-CAR graduate certificate in addition to the PhD program.
 Graduate certificates are opportunities for students to further tailor their academic program and specialize in a specific area of Conflict Resolution practice.
 Certain graduate certificate courses can be used to fulfill PhD program requirements.
-Students should consult with the Certificate Program Director and Doctoral Program Director for policies on counting certificate courses toward the PhD degree.
+Students should consult with the Graduate Program Director for policies on counting certificate courses toward the PhD degree.

 Total credits: 72